 Decorate a hotel room with evolution in mind

 The hotel industry is always changing, so it is imperative that hotel room designs adapt along with it.
 Moreover, they should reflect the trends of the time while simultaneously providing a sense of comfort for the guests.
-To learn more about design or if you need consultation for your project, contact our Calgary construction location.
+To learn more about design or if you need consultation for your project, contact us here BUILD IT’s contact info.
 Additionally, if you want to learn about what goes into building a hotel (more specifically, a boutique hotel), check out our previous article The Requirements of a Boutique Hotel Building.